 Successful communities that we studied had a significant investment in quality counseling resources, including partnerships with the SBDC and SCORE.
-While the SBDC and SCORE offer counseling to entrepreneurs in the rural parts of Region 9, there is wide variety in the quality and quantity of advice offered.
+While the SBDC and SCORE offer some counseling to entrepreneurs in the rural parts of Region 9, there is wide variety in the quality and quantity of advice being offered.
 During our interviews, many of the entrepreneurs said that they found it difficult to locate resources to help them, even when those resources did exist.

-In addition, many communities invested in entrepreneurial coaches or resource navigators to support ecosystem development.
+In addition, many communities invested in entrepreneurial coaches or resource navigators.
 These individuals have a different objective.
-Rather than directly providing one-on-one counseling and advice, the navigator's job is to help the entrepreneur find the resources that they need and to assist in accessing existing programs and services.
-In some ways, they could operate like the "regional quarterbacks" for entrepreneurship that have been discussed in statewide GO Virginia discussions.
+Rather than directly providing one-on-one counseling and advice, the coach's job is to help the entrepreneur find the resources that they need and to navigate the existing programs and services.
+In some ways, they could operate like the "regional quarterbacks " for entrepreneurship that have been discussed in statewide GO Virginia discussions.

-GO Virginia Region 9 should consider dedicating funds to support two full-time business navigators for the rural counties to help entrepreneurs find and use the resources, programs, and services available to support them.
-In the future, the rural business navigators could be affiliated with the Concierge Service of the Venture Hub and should have the same training and qualifications as those individuals.
+GO Virginia Region 9 should consider dedicating funds to support two full-time coaches for the rural counties to help entrepreneurs navigate the resources, programs, and services available to support them.
+In the future, the rural coaches could be affiliated with the Concierge Service of the Venture Hub and should have the same training and qualifications as those individuals.
 This will ensure that the network is Region-wide and maintains the same level of service and quality.

-Program Specifics: Support two business navigator FTE positions solely to assist entrepreneurs in the rural counties.
-Ideally, these roles would be a part of the Venture Hub Concierge Service.
+Program Specifics: The GO Virginia Region 9 Council and/or local partners should support two FTE positions in the Venture Hub Concierge Service solely to assist entrepreneurs in the rural counties.
 Ongoing support should be predicated on metrics such as companies assisted, new jobs created, and new funding raised.